Vizio TV Won’t Turn On (Try This FIRST!)

 1. Remove the back of your Vizio remote and take out both batteries.

-2. While the batteries are removed, press and hold the power button the remote for 30 seconds.
+2. While the batteries are removed, press and hold the power button on the remote control for 30 seconds.

 This helps drain any residual power in your remote’s capacitors, similar to what I described above.
-It allows your remote to fully reset.
+It allows your remote to reset fully.

-3. Once the 30 seconds are up, go ahead and put the batteries back in your remote and try turning on your TV.
+3. Once the 30 seconds are up, put the batteries back in your remote and try turning on your TV.

-If this doesn’t work, you can also try putting in in a fresh set of batteries, just to make sure the current batteries aren’t dead.
+If this doesn’t work, you can also try putting in a fresh set of batteries to make sure the current batteries aren’t dead.

-Make sure power cord is securely connected to TV
+Make sure the power cord is securely connected to the TV

 Several Vizio TV models are well known for faulty power cords that easily come loose from the back of the television.